 Want to learn more about hiking in Japan, but don’t know where to start?
 You’re in the right place, though I warn you: This is not so much a comprehensive Japan hiking guide as it is a rabbit hole.
 After reading through what I’ve got to say about the best hikes in Japan, your bucket list may get bigger, not smaller!

 From popular Japan hiking trails like the Nakasendo Way, to the pilgrimages of Shikoku island and Wakayama prefecture, to perpetually iconic Mt.
 Fuji itself, reading this post will have you wanting to move your feet—not to mention, booking your next flight to Japan.

-Additionally, whether you’re searching for tips about hiking in Japan in November or plan to take a spring trek, this is your 365-day guide to Japan’s best treks.
+Additionally, whether you’re searching for the best time to hike in Japan or have a season in mind already, this is your 365-day guide to Japan’s best treks.

 The Best Time of Year for Japan Hiking